 A slice of New York-style pizza is characterized by having a puffy, bread-like, outer crust which quickly tapers down to a very thin, crisp middle.
 The crust is usually dark brown and somewhat charred in appearance.
 No pans are used in the cooking process, rather the pizza is assembled on a pizza peel and then placed directly on the oven deck to cook.

 In order to simulate the deck of a commercial pizza oven, you should purchase a pizza stone (or unglazed quarry tiles) to allow you to cook the pizza without using a pan.
 The hot stone draws moisture out of the crust which allows it to become crisp on the outside while remaining bread-like on the inside.
 Pizza stones are widely available and somewhat expensive.
-Better (and cheaper) are unglazed quarry tiles.
+My hands-down favorite are stones made by California Pizza Stones, they are made of a high grade non-toxic Mullite mixture, containing a very high quantity of grog, which makes them virtually indestructible and impervious to thermal shock.
+The 1-inch thickness provides a lot of thermal mass to hold in the heat, just make sure you preheat the oven (with stone) for at least 1 hour.
+If you're on a budget, use quarry tiles.
 Quarry tiles can be found wherever ceramic floor tiles are sold.
-3/8 to 1/2-inch thick tiles will suffice.
-I use Daltile Red Blaze Q40 unglazed quarry tiles in my oven.
-I was able to purchase a whole case of quarry tiles--enough for four or five ovens--for a fraction of the price of a single store-bought pizza stone (the extra tiles are handy in case one breaks.)
-If you decide to go with quarry tiles, just make certain that the tiles you choose are unglazed and are made of only natural red clay (i.e., be sure that no harmful chemicals were used in the manufacturing process.)
+3/8 to 1/2-inch thick tiles will suffice (Daltile Red Blaze Q40 unglazed quarry tiles are perfect).
+If you decide to go with quarry tiles, just make certain that the tiles you choose are unglazed and are made of only natural red clay (i.e., be sure that no harmful chemicals are used in the manufacturing process).
 Place the stone/tiles on the lowest oven rack.

 In a stand mixer (e.g., KitchenAid) fitted with the paddle attachment, mix on low speed until ingredients come together and form a scrappy dough.
 Add olive oil and mix for a few seconds longer until it's incorporated into the dough.
 Switch to the dough hook attachment and set mixer to medium speed.
 Allow mixer to knead the dough for a full 15 minutes at which time it should pass a windowpane test.
 Place dough in a large oiled bowl and cover tightly with plastic wrap.
 Place dough in the refrigerator for 24 hours.